Your Federal Student Aid Shopping Sheet

 This Shopping Sheet allows you to see the estimated cost of attending the University of Pittsburgh, your financial aid package, the net cost of your education, work, and loan options as well as other important financial aid information.

-To access your Federal Student Aid Shopping Sheet, log into your my.pitt.edu account with your established username and password.
-Follow these steps to access your Shopping Sheet:
+To access your Federal Student Aid Shopping Sheet information, log into your my.pitt.edu account with your established username and password.
+Follow these steps to access your information:

-- Go to Self Service> Campus Finances> View Financial Aid
+- Go to Access the Student Information System (PeopleSoft)> Self Service> Campus Finances> View Financial Aid

-The Shopping Sheet contains the most current information that you have provided to the University of Pittsburgh through your Free Application for Federal Student Aid (FAFSA).
+The "Award Summary" contains the most current information that you have provided to the University of Pittsburgh through your Free Application for Federal Student Aid (FAFSA).
 If you have not yet filled out your FAFSA, your information may be incomplete.
 You can complete your FAFSA at www.fafsa.ed.gov.

 - The College Scorecard is a planning tool and resource to assist prospective students and their families as they evaluate options in selecting a school.